 Figure 1: A) location of all (20) study sites in the Czech Republic; B) location of the Czech Republic in Europe; C) example of study site (600 ha) with localization of sampling plots (r = 100 m) and example of unmanaged forest reserve with 1 ha sampling plot.

-Figure 2: Relationship between number of live broadleaved trees ≥70 cm DBH within sampling plots (r =100 m) and total number of bird species (a), or number of generalist bird species (b), or specialist bird species (c) in spruce-dominated production forests (p value from GLM - total number of species and GLMMs - generalist and specialist top left).
+Figure 2: Relationship between number of live broadleaved trees ≥70 cm DBH within sampling plots (r =100 m) and total number of bird species (a), or number of generalist bird species (b), or specialist bird species (c) in spruce-dominated production forests (p value from GLMMs top left).
 The black line is the regression curve from the linear mixed effect model and the grey area indicates the 95 % confident interval.

 Figure 3: Total number of bird species (a), or number of generalist bird species (b), or specialist bird species (c) between broadleaved trees ≥ 70 cm DBH density categories (0; 0<>1; 1<>3 or 3<>9 trees per ha) in spruce-dominated production forests and forest reserves (R).
 The colour scale expresses the mean density of trees in each category (0, 0.6, 1.9, 4.9, and 22.8 broadleaved trees ≥ 70 cm DBH per ha).
-Letters indicate differences between each category from post-hoc Tukey test on generalized linear model - total number of species and generalized mixed effect models - generalists and specialists (p value from GLM a GLMMs top left).
+Letters indicate differences between each category from post-hoc Tukey test on generalized mixed effect models (p value from GLMMs top left).
 Values in brackets show the difference in number of species between the category and the reference level (r.l.) =category without large broadleaved trees.
 Whiskers indicate 95 % confident intervals.

 Figure 4: Plot from the redundancy analysis (RDA) showing variability of the bird community between broadleaved trees ≥ 70 cm DBH density categories (0; 0<>1; 1<>3 or 3<>9 trees per ha) in spruce-dominated production forests and forest reserves (R).
 Abbreviations of species names include the first three letters of the genus and species scientific names.

-Figure 5: Relationship between Shannon’s diversity index of tree species and number of generalist bird species (a), or specialist bird species (b) in spruce-dominated production forests (p value from GLM - total number of species and GLMMs - generalist and specialist top left).
-The black line is the regression curve from the linear mixed effect model and the grey area indicates the 95 % confident interval.
+Figure 5: Relationship between Shannon’s diversity index of tree species and number of generalist bird species (a), or specialist bird species (b) in spruce-dominated production forests (p value from GLMMs top left).
+The black line is the regression curve from the GLMM and the grey area indicates the 95 % confident interval.

 Table 1: Effect of selected stand features in spruce-dominated production forest on total number of bird species, number of generalist bird species, and number of specialist bird species (link scaled)